BryllieBrinkley/PicDetec/README.md

-# Inception v3 Image Recognition
+# PicDetect

 Welcome to my PicDetect project!
 This repository contains code for an image recognition application powered by the Inception v3 convolutional neural network architecture.
-With this application, you can upload images captured directly from your phone and receive accurate predictions about the content within them.
+With this application, you can capture images directly from your phone and receive accurate predictions about the content within them.

 ## Features